sfeng77/blog/content/post/2017-04-16-buildsite.md

 After you've made the changes, **MAKE SURE** you build the site and push it to github.
 Have fun with it!

+## Something fails
+The most common mistake I've been making is
+* Not building the site after a local preview;
+* Not setting the `baseurl` properly.
+So check those if your pages are not behaving.

 ## Some more Reference
 This is where I learned to get github pages working: http://applyr.blogspot.com/2017/01/blogging-about-r-from-r-studio.html